Former Senate Majority Leader Harry Reid dies at 82

 When Harry Reid was nearing the end, his wife Landra asked some of us to share letters that she could read to him.
 In lieu of a statement, here’s what I wrote to my friend: pic.twitter.com/o6Ll6rzpAX— Barack Obama (@BarackObama) December 29, 2021

-He retired from the Senate after expressing criticism for lawmakers who remain in office into their later years, and endorsed his eventual successor, now-Senate Majority Leader Chuck Schumer, who eulogised Mr Reid in a statement released through Twitter.
+He retired from the Senate in 2016 after expressing criticism for lawmakers who remain in office into their later years, and endorsed his eventual successor, now-Senate Majority Leader Chuck Schumer, who eulogised Mr Reid in a statement released through Twitter.

 “He’s gone but will walk by the sides of many of us in the Senate every day,” added the New York senator.